-Wahkiakum Port District 1 Context: Rural Marina at River Mile 38 Geomorphology: Estuarine and Riverine Recreation Use: Active and passive: paddlesports boat access, motorized boat access, Seasonal camping, river viewing, fishing and crabbing Location: Cathlamet Washington Site: Elochoman Marina at the
+LOCAL JURISDICTION Location: Cathlamet Washington Site: Elochoman Marina at the Wahkiakum Port District 1 Context: Rural Marina at River Mile 38 Geomorphology: Estuarine and Riverine Recreation Use: Active and passive: paddlesports boat access, motorized boat access, Seasonal camping, river viewing, fishing and crabbing

-Introduction This case study applies the River Access Planning Guide to a marina within an estuarine setting.
+This case study applies the River Access Planning Guide to a marina within an estuarine setting.
 Port managers are faced with adapting their facilities to support a broader set of uses and needs.
 Applying the framework will help managers choose the correct type of facility to support paddlesports in a manner that enhances the user experience.